 ||CHECK MEN’S PRICECHECK WOMEN’S PRICE|

-The Brooks Dyad 10 was designed to be a top shoe for stability and support.
-Great for wide or flat feet, and if you have a foot orthotic, it will fit in this shoe too.
-This shoe has a natural support and has a new engineered upper mesh for superior air flow all day long during your day of standing.
+The Brooks Dyad 11 was designed to be a top shoe for stability and support.
+It’s great for wide or flat feet, and if you have a custom orthotic, it will most likely fit, too.
+This shoe has a natural support and a new engineered upper mesh for superior air flow.

-The Brooks Dyad 10 comes with the Ultimate Sockliner, which has been designed to help your feet feel right at home, and provide extra support to your arches and knees.
-The shoe is purposefully designed to be a little stiff, to give you more support.
+The Dyad 11 comes with the Ultimate Sockliner, designed to help your feet feel right at home and provide extra support to your arches and knees.
+In order to provide a bit more support, this shoe is purposefully designed to be a little stiff.
 The more support you have, the less your body will tire from standing all day.

-BioMoGo DNA is the cushioning technology in the Brooks Dyad 10, giving you extra cushioning with each step during your day.
-You’ll also feel nice and stable with a wide platform with dual arch pods on the underfoot of the shoe.
-The more stability you have the less your muscles will have to engage during standing.
+BioMoGo DNA is the cushioning technology in the Brooks Dyad 11.
+It gives you extra cushioning with each step.
+You’ll feel nice and stable with the wide, dual-arch-pod platform on the underfoot of the shoe.
+The more stability you have, the less your muscles will have to engage during standing.

-Many customers felt the Brooks Dyad 10 fits very comfortably, with the extra space in the toe box and the soft mesh upper which gives the shoe a spacious feel.
+Many customers felt the Brooks Dyad 11 fits very comfortably, with the extra space in the toe box and the soft mesh upper that gives the shoe a spacious feel.

 - Spacious feel for the whole foot